oduwole-ayomipo/AirBnB-clone/README.md

 ### Continued Development

-In future iterations of my journey with learning react, I plan to:
+In future iterations of my journey on coding with react, I plan to learn:

 - Event Listeners In React
 - Concept of State and Stateless